 Tina has been recognized as a board certified hippotherapy clinical specialist (HPCS) since 2011 and is one of only ten SLPs in the United States to hold this credential.
-Her continuing education has included training in animal assisted therapy, Hippotherapy, PROMPT, DIRFloortime, The SOS Approach to Feeding, NDT, LAMP, PECS and TEACCH.
+Her continuing education has included training in animal assisted therapy, Hippotherapy, PROMPT, DIRFloortime, The SOS Approach to Feeding, NDT, LAMP, PECS, TEACCH and leadership development.
 She received the ASHA Award for Continuing Education (ACE) in Aug 2012 and Dec 2015.

-Tina is licensed in NY and VT.
-She holds a Teacher of Students with Speech and Language Disabilities (TSSLD) certificate with the New York State Department of Education.
+In addition to her SLP license, Tina holds a Teacher of Students with Speech and Language Disabilities (TSSLD) certificate with the New York State Department of Education.
 She is a certified member (CCC) of the American Speech-language and Hearing Association.
 She is also a Lifetime member of the American Hippotherapy Association Inc. Tina currently serves as the AHA Inc. Board President.
 She is a member, Registered Therapist and Certified Registered Instructor with PATH Intl.

 During her time at Pal-O-Mine, Kate began to foster a love for working with children with communication difficulties while assisting with speech sessions incorporating hippotherapy as a volunteer.
 Kate was inspired by Tina to return to school to pursue a Master of Science Degree in Communication Sciences and Disorders.
 In her academic and professional pursuits, Kate has developed experience with individuals from birth to geriatric populations who have difficulty with a variety of speech, language, and feeding difficulties and even returned while in graduate school to complete a clinical externship with Speech Language Pathology in Motion.